-All postings on the Quincy University campuses, whether by student groups or University departments, must be approved and stamped by the Administrative Assistant for the J. Kenneth Nesbitt Student Success Center.
+All postings on the Quincy University campuses must be approved and stamped.
 Postings must contain all information that is relevant to the event.
-Postings cannot be libelous or contain any material that is inconsistent with the mission and Student Accountability Process of Quincy University, including any references to alcohol, drugs, or sexual innuendos.
+Postings cannot be libelous or contain any material that is inconsistent with the mission and community standards of Quincy University, including any references to alcohol, drugs, or sexual innuendos.
+The Office of Student Development reserves the right to make decisions regarding the approval of what is to be posted.
+All registered student groups and university departments must have their postings approved by the Office of Student Development.
+Once approved, all copies of the posting must be stamped by either the Office of Student Development in the SSC or the Office of Advancement in Francis Hall.